tuupola/hagl/README.md

 ### Put a single char

 The library supports Unicode fonts in fontx format.
 It only includes three fonts by default.
-You can find more at [tuupola/embedded-fonts](https://github.com/tuupola/embedded-fonts) repository.
+You can find more at [tuupola/embedded-fonts](https://github.com/tuupola/embedded-fonts) and [CHiPs44/fontx2-fonts](https://github.com/CHiPs44/fontx2-fonts) repositories.

 ```c
 for (uint16_t i = 1; i < 10000; i++) {